The Main Points

 Even if the grains do not result in weight gain, there are many people today that must eat gluten free.
 The inclusion of grains as an “allowed food” in the Pesco Mediterranean diet doesn’t mean it is a necessity by any means.

 I would say the same for dairy, if you have a problem with dairy.
 A great meal plan of fish, legumes, plant-based foods and EVOO, accompanied by intermittent fasting is a perfectly sustainable (and delicious) lifestyle.

-The ACC explains the inclusion of grains like this:
+What about pasta?
+The American College of Cardiology (ACC) explains pasta in the inclusion of grains like this:

 Beverages Compliant with a Pesco Mediterranean Diet

 The standard for beverages on any weight loss or health lifestyle seems to be consistent across the board:

 - Water, which can be flavored but not sweetened.

 - Dry red wine daily: 6 ounces for women and 6-12 ounces for men, consumed with meals.